Open Accessibility Menu

 General Medicine Faculty

-Personal statement: After completing my residency and chief residency at Providence Portland I joined the hospitalist group for three years.
-I am now extremely fortunate to have the opportunity to be part of the medical education faculty.
-I have always been passionate about teaching and I have been continuously impressed with this programs ongoing enthusiasm for and dedication to education.
+Personal statement: After completing my residency and chief residency at Providence Portland I joined the hospitalist group for three years and then joined the general medical education faculty.
+I have always been passionate about teaching and I have been continuously impressed with this programs ongoing enthusiasm for and dedication to education and continual improvement.
 I love that it is a smaller program which allows us to get to know each person as an individual.
-I enjoy both outpatient and inpatient medicine and feel fortunate that I get to do both.
-I am also very passionate about resident and physician wellness and I am excited to continue to develop interventions in this important area.
+I have now transitioned to only practicing outpatient medicine which I love.
+My other area of focus is well-being and I lead our curriculum and efforts for the residency and now also serve as the Director of Clinician Experience for Providence, OR as we work to continually advocate for changes at a bigger system level.

 Medical School: University of Colorado School of Medicine